-Though not heated, Rend Lake is yet another location promising excellent bass fishing this year.
+Though not heated, Carlyle Lake is yet another location promising excellent bass fishing this year.
 Biologists say large numbers of bass up to 16 inches can be found in the lake, and plenty of fish up to 18 inches also exists.

-During the annual population sampling, they also picked up a number of larger fish weighing five and six pounds.
-All of the bass appeared to be in excellent conditions, no doubt from feeding on shad."
+"During our annual population sampling, we also picked larger fish, as well," they explain.
+"All of the bass appeared to be in excellent conditions, no doubt from feeding on shad."